 - In Float, go to Settings > Accounting Sync > Sync to pull in the new tax code

-- Edit the bill in Float, assign the new tax code, save it and re-export
+- Edit the bill in Float, assign the new tax code

 Business Validation Error: You can't use an Accounts Payable account on the detail portion of a Bill